Izzy Davies: Casting

-Elize du Toit was cast in the Hollyoaks: On the Pull campaign to find new young actors to appear in the show during the Edinburgh auditions where he was called back for further auditions in Liverpool and the role of Izzy was created for her.
+Elize du Toit was cast in the Hollyoaks: On the Pull campaign to find new young actors to appear in the show during the Edinburgh auditions where she was called back for further auditions in Liverpool and the role of Izzy was created for her.
 The other three chosen were Andrew Somerville (Theo Sankofa), Lesley Johnston (Laura Burns) and Marcus Patric (Ben Davies).

 In 2004, it was reported du Toit had been axed from the show in a soap "massacre".

+Development

+In 2002, producers hired Tracey Childs to play Izzy's mother, Patty Cornwell.
+Allison Maund from Inside Soap reported that Izzy would not be impressed with the arrival of her mother.
+She added Patty is snobbish and makes it known she is used to a better standard of living than what Izzy is experiencing in the village.

 Storylines

 Izzy arrived in Hollyoaks as a student and as Tony Hutchinson’s (Nick Pickard) tenant.
 She was saved from drowning in the college swimming pool by Adam Morgan (David Brown).
 Adam instantly fell in love with Izzy, and dumped Geri Hudson (Joanna Taylor) for her.
 Thus began a war of words between Geri and Izzy.
-Izzy started dating Adam, but lasted a short while after discovering he had exposed her by putting cameras up in Tony’s house for a film project, and Geri had also been involved.
+Izzy started dating Adam, but lasted a short while after discovering he had exposed her by putting cameras up in Tony's house for a film project, and Geri had also been involved.
 Izzy's and Geri's rivalry continued for over a year, climaxing in their one-on-one combat in Game 4 IT (a charity event), when Geri managed to beat Izzy.
 Izzy then went on to move at The Dog in The Pond, and had also started working there.
 She started dating hard man Dan Hunter (Andrew McNair), but that did not work out because he was not honest with her.
 Izzy went on to build a friendly rivalry with fireman Ben where she got him to believe that she liked to have sex in public places.
 She took him to an empty top of a bus, blindfolded him, and made him take his clothes off, leaving him naked in the streets of Chester.

 From there on, Izzy and Ben began to complete each other, but on a serious side, things began to fall downhill for Izzy.
 Her parents' marriage split up and she was repeatedly harassed by Scott Anderson (Daniel Hyde).
 She confided a lot in Tony, who supported her through difficult times, and shortly the pair became Hollyoaks's most unlikely couple.
-However, it was not to last when Tony’s ex-fiancée Julie Matthews returned and started working with Tony at Il Gnosh.
+However, it was not to last when Tony's ex-fiancée Julie Matthews returned and started working with Tony at Il Gnosh.
 Unexpectedly Izzy got engaged with Tony, but Izzy had to make a promise to Tony that she would keep it a secret.
 Izzy was horrified when she discovered that Tony was also engaged to Julie.
 This led to Izzy dumping him.
 Her harassment from Scott continued when he started telling her how sorry he was and that he wanted to be given another chance.